borgius/n8n-nodes-deno/README.md

 ### Docker

-Deno code Node is not working in the original [n8nio/n8n - Docker Image](https://hub.docker.com/r/n8nio/n8n).
+Deno code Node does not work in the original [n8nio/n8n - Docker Image](https://hub.docker.com/r/n8nio/n8n).

 The libraries required for Deno need to be installed in the container.